-Digital marketing has undergone some groundbreaking changes over the past couple of years, and the speed at which it develops makes it necessary to reassess your strategy every couple of months in order to keep pace with the latest trends.
+Digital marketing has undergone some groundbreaking changes over the past couple of years.
+The speed at which it is growing makes it necessary to reassess your strategy every couple of months in order to keep pace with the latest trends.

 With advanced technologies such as AI, NLP, ML, or AR disrupting the digital marketing landscape, we’re witnessing the emergence of voice search, micro-content stories, and a high level of personalization.